Kanchana (actress)

 Vasundhara Devi (born 16 August 1939), known by her stage name Kanchana, is an Indian actress who primarily worked in Telugu, Tamil, and Kannada films, in addition to Malayalam and Hindi films.

 Early life

 Kanchana was born as Vasundhara Devi on 16 August 1939 in Madras (now Chennai).
-She is the daughter of Ramakrishna Sastri, a civil engineer.
+Her father, Sathyanarayana Sasthri, was a civil engineer and her mother, Vidhyulatha, was a housewife.
 From a young age, Kanchana exhibited a strong artistic inclination, which was nurtured alongside her academic pursuits.
 She learned Bharatanatyam at an early age and performed her Arangetram at the Museum Theatre when she was just nine years old.

 Kanchana pursued her education at Good Shepherd Convent, where she excelled in her studies.
 She later attended Ethiraj College for Women, where she continued to distinguish herself as a talented student.
 During her college years, she began participating in stage plays, notably portraying Celia in As You Like It and Sita in Manohar’s popular play Lankeswaran.